 Identifying development opportunities

-We offer a range of both online learning and face-to-face workshops to support your professional development during your doctorate.
+Through our Doctoral Skills Programme, we offer a range of both online learning and face-to-face workshops to support your professional development during your doctorate.
 This is intended to compliment development activities that are provided to you through your department or faculty.

 However, as well as formal training, you should also consider as professional development other activities you undertake as part of your doctorate.
 These can be matched against the RDF and can provide evidence of many transferable skills.

 Here are just some examples of the diverse range of development activities that could be considered under professional development.

 - Drafting abstracts and manuscripts for conferences and journals